Wednesday, April 29, 2026

 Home Sports

-A photograph taken on June 24, 2025 shows Agapanthus Blue planted in front of a board inside the grounds of the All England Lawn Tennis & Croquet Club in Wimbledon, south west London.
+Wimbledon Head Gardener Martin Falconer poses for photographs at the All England Lawn Tennis & Croquet Club in Wimbledon, south west London, on June 24, 2025.
 Wimbledon head gardener Martyn Falconer is the only man at the All England Club who welcomes a spot of rain during Wimbledon tennis tournament to help keep his flowers in tip-top shape.
 He oversees the delivery of 27,000 plants specifically for the Championships in leafy southwest London to add to thousands already in place in the immaculate grounds.
 (Photo by GLYN KIRK / AFP)

 Alcaraz ends Tarvet’s Wimbledon adventure, Paolini crashes out